Dinagat Islands: Tourism

 Dinagat Islands is a young island-province at the northern tip of Mindanao.
 Many describe Dinagat Islands as a hidden gem of the Caraga Region XIII.
 The Islands are enriched with great bio-diversity, abundant natural wonders and rich resources.
 Dinagat Islands has a multitude of fascinating white sandy beaches with arrays of colossal rock formations.
 These sites and attractions are as diverse as the topography of the islands and islets.

 The province is known for its caves, resorts, and beaches.
 These include Bitaug Beach, Campintac Black Beach No. 2, Linao Spring Resort, and San Juan Cave (all in Loreto), Lake Bababu, Puerto Prinsesa Beach & Hagakhak Cave in Basilisa, Tagberayan Beach, Sayaw Beach, Legaspi Water Falls, Hinabyan and Leandro's Beach Resort in Cagdianao, Talisay Beach in Tubajon, Quano Blue Lagoon and Quano Cave, Ben Paz Mountain Resort and Oasis Islet Resort in Libjo, and the Cab-ilan Beach & Cab-ilan Gamay Beach in Dinagat.

-The provincial People's Hall building, built in 2024, was inspired by Japanese Yamato-class Battleship during Battle of Surigao Strait in World War II.
+The provincial People's Hall building, built in 2024, was inspired by the Japanese Yamato-class battleship during the Battle of Surigao Strait in World War II.